vdesai2014/Deep-Learning-Projects/README.md

 <img src="https://github.com/vdesai2014/Deep-Learning-Projects/blob/main/Object%20Grasping%20with%206-DoF%20Robot%20Arm/Dofbot-RL/sac_alpha.png" width="451" height="59"/>

-For my next update I hope to have gotten to the same success rate & policy effectiveness as I showed above with Stable Baselines 3, but with my own implementation of the CNN/Policy Network/Critic Network and training algorithms.
+For my next update I hope to have gotten to the same success rate & policy effectiveness as I got with Stable Baselines 3, but with my own implementation of the CNN/Policy Network/Critic Network and training algorithms.

 *References*